Economic Simulator

 Deviation d=p-p*

-smaller than -5.0 is depress inflation.
+smaller than -5.0 is inflationary depression

-greater than 5.0 is spillover inflation.
+greater than 5.0 is spillover inflation

 Australia